Skip to content Skip to main navigation Report an accessibility issue

 Together, the IACUC and the Attending Veterinarian oversee the Animal Care and Use Program.
 This program ensures UTK’s animal research and teaching is conducted in a manner that is ethical, compliant, and consistent with the highest standards of integrity.

-To learn more about the importance of attending veterinarians, visit the USDA (link: Attending Veterinarians | Animal and Plant Health Inspection Service) or read AAALAC’s position statement (link: Position Statements – AAALAC).
+To learn more about the importance of attending veterinarians, visit the USDA (Attending Veterinarians | Animal and Plant Health Inspection Service) or read AAALAC’s position statement (Position Statements – AAALAC).